HuiGuanLab/CoKi/README.md

-# Anonymized Repository for Fine-Grained Fashion Retrieval
+# Open-World Fine-Grained Fashion Retrieval with LLM-based Commonsense Knowledge Infusion
-This repository contains the implementation of our research on fine-grained fashion retrieval.
+This is a repository contains the implementation of our submission 590.

 ## Table of Contents